n1k024/AI-Play/README.md

 # AI-Play

 Allowing Humans and AI play together, unlike other environments such as gym.
 AI-Play allows the huamn or AI to play witn one another.
+AI-Play is an educational ,research framework for experimenting with AI agents.

 Requirements